In this guide, we'll discuss how to manage Health & Safety in the office, Health & Safety law, and how to control safety risks.

 - Manual handling tasks, such as lifting heavy objects.

 Remember to consider factors that affect your staff members mentally - such as workplace stress.
-Encouraging employees to take adequate rest breaks during the working week will help combat this, as well as ensuring they maintain a healthy work-life balance.
+Setting achievable goals, reasonable deadlines, and discouraging working outside of working hours will ensure that you can ensure that they maintain a healthy work-life balance.

 How Peninsula can help you with Health & Safety in the office

-But, with Peninsula's support, you take the stress and worry out of inspections.
-We’ll guide you through risk assessments, create your Health & Safety policies, and provide 24/7 support – whenever you need help.
+But, with Peninsula's support, you take the stress and worry out of managing office related safety risks.
+We’ll guide you through risk assessments, create your Health & Safety policies, and provide